VonHeikemen/lsp-zero.nvim/doc/md/tutorial.md

 If you decide to use this plugin you'll need some extra tools installed in your system.
 So, take a look at [mason.nvim's requirements](https://github.com/williamboman/mason.nvim#requirements).

+> [!NOTE]
-> Note: mason.nvim doesn't provide any "special integration" to the tools it downloads.
+> mason.nvim doesn't provide any "special integration" to the tools it downloads.
 It's only good for installing and updating tools.

 Anyway, if you choose this method you will need to add these two plugins: